campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-18-10-53-39
+- Updated router.php to support Module Views.
+- Added Home Buttons for Contacts Active and Contact Not Active.

 2025-09-17-13-51-12
 - Updated module.php to support using MySQL Views as an alternative to All Records.
 - Update HomeM eleTabs Example.